younevsky/0day_process_injection/README.md

 ## :page_with_curl: Description

-This project contains a sample C code that demonstrates the technique of process injection in the Windows environment.
-The code attempts to inject shellcode into the "explorer.exe" process. :warning: The provided shellcode is intended for a Unix system, so it won't actually work in this context.
+This project contains a sample C code that inject your shellcode into the windows "explorer.exe" process, it can be used to inject backdoors ... etc. :warning: The provided shellcode is intended for a Unix system, so it won't actually work in this context.

 ## :gear: Usage